dakeshi/framework-oriented-programming/Slides/slides.md

 - ✅ You don't have to worry about Xcode Frameworks configuration
 - ✅ Same setup for local/external dependencies
 - ❌ `.podspec` cannot point to another local `.podspec`s
-- ❌ CocoaPods sucks if you don't version.
+- ❌ It sucks if you don't version.

 ---